fruittree/CSC496_2019F/README.md

 ### Homework late policy
 Projects are due 11:59pm of the due date.
 You usually have two weeks to finish the assigned project.

 We do not accept late submissions for this course.
-The submission deadline has a 50-minute soft cut-off; after midnight, submissions are penalized 2% per minute late.
+Homework is typically due 11:59pm.
+The submission deadline has a 24-hour soft cut-off; after midnight, submissions are penalized 5% per hour late round up to the next hour (automated by Blackboard).
+So, you turned it in 2:59am.
+You will get 3 hours penalty with a 15% point reduction.
+There is no negotiation about this.

 ### Exam Policy
 Mid-term exam will be announced at least one week ahead of time.
 If you have special needs, you need to notify me at least 7 days before to arrange the test be performed off-class in the exam center.
 Missed exams and quizzes cannot be made up.